Do-it-yourself Plumbing Made Easy: How to Fix Common Problems in Your Home

 Can I fix a plumbing problem myself?

-You’ll need some essential tools such as the plunger, an adjustable wrench pipe wrench, Teflon tape, and the screwdriver.
+You will need a few essential tools such as the plunger, an adjustable wrench pipe wrench Teflon tape and the screwdriver.

 Is DIY plumbing safe?